jasminsoftware/Resources/code-samples/csharp-createorder-sample/README.md

-### Jasmin Code Sample - Update Sales Item - C#
++### Jasmin Code Sample - Create Order - C#
+ +

-This code sample illustrates the use of the Jasmin Web API to update a sales item.
+ +This code sample illustrates the use of the Jasmin Web API to create a new sales order.